vipul2802/o365hq.com/content/services/Apply IRM protection to email.md

 ### Prerequisites

 1. Office 365 E3 and newer or Azure Information Protection P1/P2
-2. Administrative access to your Office 365 Tenant
+2. Administrative access to your Microsoft 365 Tenant

 ### Plan